blabber/oggfilter/README.markdown

  * oggfilter uses regular expressions always in a case insensitive ways
  * at the moment only one regular expression can be passed to oggfilter

+### Invert results
+To select all ogg/vorbis files with a genre different than "Power Metal" you can
+use:

+`find . -type f -name '*.ogg' | oggfilter -v -x 'genre=power metal'`

 Why was it written?
 -------------------
 I haven't checked for existing code that's doing what I'm doing here.
 Instead I